TimRepke/nacsos-core/README.md

 pip install -r requirements.txt
 ```

-Double-check, that you get the correct version of starlette! https://github.com/tiangolo/fastapi/issues/4800

 For development, it is advised to install `nacsos-data` locally (not from git) via
 ```bash
 pip install -e ../nacsos-data/
 ```
 (assuming both projects reside side-by-side, otherwise adapt path accordingly)
 If you do so, please keep in mind to update the requirements!

-There needs to be a change to the hypercorn code as per https://gitlab.com/pgjones/hypercorn/-/merge_requests/70/diffs

 ## Running the database with docker
 Start up the database by running docker (or use your local instance)